Sanzzz1125/All-in-one/README.md

 - Search bar to filter shortcuts by name
 - Hover a card to see a short description of what it's for
 - Light / dark theme toggle (remembers your choice)
+- "Suggest a link / feedback" button that opens a Google Form
 - Fully mobile responsive

 ## Structure